Gilbert1717/super-price/README.md

 # Run Instructions

-How to run out project.
+How to run our project.

-# Initial Setup

 ## Setup your environment
 You will need to have in your system